Beni Department: Geography

 Beni's weather is tropical and humid, with a prevalence of warm to hot temperatures.

 Beni borders upon Brazil to the northeast, and the departments of Santa Cruz to the southeast, La Paz to the west, Pando to the northwest, and Cochabamba to the south.
 Beni's territory is mainly covered by rainforest (particularly the northern and eastern portions of the department) and pampa (notably the grassland Moxos Plain to the south, closer to the Andean reaches).

 Much of Beni is at about 155 meters above sea level.
 Although most of the department is flat, along the border with La Paz there are two sierra chains called Eva Eva and Pelado.
 Beni is criss-crossed by numerous rivers, all of which are Amazon tributaries.
 The largest of these are the Iténez (also known as Guaporé), Mamoré, Madre de Dios, Madera, Yata, Ivón, Machupo, Itonama, Baures, San Martín, San Miguel, San Simón, Negro, Sécure, Yacuma, Maniquí, Ibare and Apere, all of which are navigable.

 Beni also has numerous lakes and lagoons.
 The most important of these are: Laguna Suárez, Rogagua, Rogaguado, San Luis, San Pablo, Huachi, Huatunas, Yusala, Huachuna, Agua Clara, Ginebra, La Dichosa, Bolivia, Navidad, Las Abras, Larga, Maracaibo and Aquiles Lake.

 Flora and fauna

+Tree-cover loss year in Beni, 2001-2024, from the Global Forest Change dataset.

 Capybara family in the region of Rurrenabaque, Beni Dept.

 In the region's many rivers over 400 species of fish have been found.
 Trinidad has an entire museum, the Museo Ictícola, dedicated to Beni's fish fauna which is the third largest of its type in South America.
 The most commonly fished and consumed species are pacú, tambaquí, surubí, palometa (a type of piranha), sábalo, bagre (catfish), and blanquillo.
 Alligators are also hunted for their leather and meat, which is considered a delicacy and is a common part of meals in Beni.
 Beni now also exports huge amounts of lumber, although over the past 20 years the government of Bolivia has worked with numerous international entities and NGOs to certify its lumber concessions and all lumber exported must be accompanied by certificates of origin.

+Conservation funding tied to Bolivia’s 1987 debt-for-nature swap, implemented by Conservation International Bolivia, supported conservation in the Beni region, including the Beni Biosphere Reserve.